HDRUK/hutch/website/docs/users/getting-started/configuration/manager.md

   # More information can be found here
   # http://www.mimekit.net/docs/html/T_MailKit_Security_SecureSocketOptions.htm

+UserAccounts:
+  RequireConfirmedEmail: # true or false.
+Send confirmation email for user accounts if true.

 ActivitySourcePolling:
   PollingInterval: 5 # set to a negative value will disable polling altogether